 The objective of this course is to provide the student with the practical experience in biochemical techniques that are used in industry, research and government laboratories.
-In addition we will provide the background necessary to understand and trouble shoot the techniques used as well as introduce you to related more advanced techniques.
-Students will gain experience in data analysis and interpretation, with emphasis on scientific writing, oral presentation and critical thinking.
+In addition, we will provide the background necessary to understand and trouble shoot the techniques.
+The course will expand your knowledge of more advanced techniques.
+Students will gain experience in experimental design, data analysis and interpretation, with emphasis on scientific writing, oral presentation and critical thinking.
 Application of biochemical techniques to biological studies will be a major focus.
 You will be learning skills that are useful in the job market as well as skills that will be useful in graduate studies.

 This is a laboratory course with a 2 hour lecture component.
-The emphasis is on the laboratory component, therefore work in the laboratory and laboratory based material on the midterm and final will represent over 50% of your grade.
+The emphasis is on the laboratory component, therefore work in the laboratory and laboratory based material on the midterm and final will represent over 55% of your grade.

-During lecture we will do a number of exercises that will apply the material covered in lecture.
+During lecture we will do a number of exercises that will apply the material covered in lecture that is applicable to laboratory exercises.
 You therefore must come prepared for lecture.
 Read the text and the lecture notes before class.
-A number of lectures this year will at times take the form of a reverse classroom with the students solving problems to help to improve understanding.
-I will therefore not always give a detailed lecture The lectures notes provided are detailed enough for a stand alone review and the text provides excellent background and problems to solve
+A number of lectures this year will at times take the form of a reverse classroom with the students solving problems to help improve understanding.
+I will therefore not always give a detailed lecture.
+The lectures notes provided are detailed enough for a standalone review and the text provides excellent background and problems to solve.